-Normal pressure hydrocephalus (NPH) is an abnormal increase of cerebrospinal fluid (CSF) in the brain's ventricles, or cavities.
+Normal pressure hydrocephalus (NPH) is an abnormal buildup of cerebrospinal fluid (CSF) in the brain's ventricles, or cavities.
 It occurs if the normal flow of CSF throughout the brain and spinal cord is blocked in some way.
 This causes the ventricles to enlarge, putting pressure on the brain.
-Normal pressure hydrocephalus can occur in people of any age, but it is most common in the elderly population.
+Normal pressure hydrocephalus can occur in people of any age, but it is most common in the elderly.
 It may result from a subarachnoid hemorrhage, head trauma, infection, tumor, or complications of surgery.
 However, many people develop NPH even when none of these factors are present.
 In these cases the cause of the disorder is unknown.

 4340 East West Highway